natemar11/QRSAC-with-autoencoder/README.md

 python -m ae.train_ae --n-epochs 400 --batch-size 8 --z-size 32 -f {folder where you saved from first command} --verbose 1
 ```
 To use you autoencoder replace `ae_path` in `configs/donkeycar.yaml` with `logs/your_ae_file`

+## Standard vs Curriculum Learning Approach
+By default the training will run 450 epochs.
+The curriculum learning training will run three stages of training of 150 epochs each.
+The three stages have the following descriptions:
+    Stage 0: BEGINNER STAGE: Focus on basic track following with slight reward for speed
+    Stage 1: INTERMEDIATE STAGE: Introducing more speed while maintaining track position
+    Stage 2: ADVANCED STAGE: Optimizing for speed

+The specific changes to the reward function can be found in `curriculum.py'

+The stage 2 (final) reward function is identical to the reward function used for all 450 eopchs in the standard approach

 ## Experiments
 Two different experiments are run to determine if the curriculum learning approach is more sample efficient